ayush7275gupta/HealthSage/README.md

 ## Step 3:

-As per user interest,he/she can predict the disease using different algorithms such as Decision tree algorithm, Random forest algorithm, Naive bayes algorithm and K-Nearest neighbour.
+As per user interest, user can predict the disease using different algorithms such as Decision tree algorithm, Random forest algorithm, Naive bayes algorithm and K-Nearest neighbour.
 According to algorithm click on buttons:</br>
 Press Prediction 1 for Decision tree algorithm</br>
 Press Prediction 2 for Random forest algorithm</br>
 Press Prediction 3 for Naive bayes algorithm</br>